melina-diaz/CS-145-Project/README.md

 - Result csv files show have been saved to current directory.

 ## Run by Visual Studio Code

+### evnironment setting
+1. First open Visual Studio Code, opne a new folder, then select our folder "CS-145-Project".

+2. After opening the folder in Visual Studio Code, open the terminal in Visual Studio Code.

 "package-lock.json" and "node_modules" for Visual Studio Code has been include in the folder.

 All models program should be able to run in Visual Studio Code immediately if you have download Python(Extension) in Visual Studio Code.